 Image number: PC5858

-Shade-grown tobacco is grown for cigar wrappers.
-Tying up, shown here, provides a cord support for such a rapidly growing, big-leafed plant as it grows to the top of the shade.
-Gadsden County, Florida, is the major producing area--and one of the only two shade producing areas--in the United States.
+Shade-grown tobacco is produced for cigar wrappers.
+Tying up, shown here, provides cord support for these rapidly growing, big-leafed plants as they grow to the top of the shade.
+Gadsden County, Florida, is the major shade-producing area – out of only two – in the United States.

 Image number: C006205